- How to read a balance sheet.

 Key Takeaways

-- Cash flow refers to the money that is flowing into and out of a business.
+• Cash flow refers to the money flowing into and out of a business.

-- A company’s profit is whatever money is left over after expenses are subtracted from revenue.
+• A company’s profit is the money left over after expenses are subtracted from revenue.